windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 <br/>

 Currently `my_table` is only accessible with the secret API key of your project.
-Executing the following SQL command will allow users to read from `my_table` only if they are authenticated and have the public key:
+Executing the following SQL command will allow users to read from `my_table` with the public key as well, but only if they are authenticated:

 ```sql
 CREATE POLICY "Enable reads for authenticated users only" ON "public"."my_table"